goadesign/goa/REQ_DESIGN.md

         })
 ```

-### Endpoint Response Type
+### Method Response Type

 While a service may only define one response type the `HTTP` function may list
 multiple responses.
 Each response defines the HTTP status code, response body
 shape (if any) and may also list HTTP headers.

 By default the shape of the body of responses with HTTP status code 200 is
-described by the endpoint response type.
+described by the method response type.
 The `HTTP` function may optionnally
 use response type attributes to define response headers.
 Any attribute of the
 response type that is not explicitly used to define a response header defines a
 field of the response body implicitly.
 This alleviates the need to repeat all the